-Meet our playful dogs!
+Meet the playful dogs!

-Liyana, Sanaa, Masikio, Ajani and Amani, now almost adults, are very energetic and love chasing and playing with each other, especially through the water on warmer days.
+Sanaa, Masikio, Ajani and Amani, now almost adults, are very energetic and love chasing and playing with each other, especially through the water on warmer days.

 African Wild Dogs roam the savannahs and lightly wooded areas of Africa and are considered to be among the continent’s most endangered species.